awslabs/mxboard/README.md

 # The following three lines hybridize the network, initialize the parameters,
 # and run forward pass once to generate a symbol which will be used later
-# for plotting the network structure.
+# for plotting the network.
 net.hybridize()
 net.initialize()
 net.forward(mx.nd.ones((1,)))